Step 1: Read Open Letter

 Lucia Veronica Carmona

 Maria A. Flores

 Step 2: Click on the sign pledge button to be taken to the equity pledge or take the pledge on the form below!

 Please feel free to share this equity pledge with others on social media!

-Step 3: SAVE THE DATE: Southern New Mexico Forum on Equity Part 3 - FORUM FOR ACTION
+Step 4: SAVE THE DATE: Southern New Mexico Equity Forum

 Step 4: Share the Pledge & Invite to Join our Forum